YuryFilipovich/typescript_leetcode/readme.md

 Contributions to this repository are welcome.
 If you would like to contribute a solution, please make sure to follow the [contribution guidelines](https://github.com/YuryFilipovich/typescript_leetcode/blob/master/contribution_guidlines.md).

 Please ensure that your contributions adhere to our [code of conduct](https://github.com/YuryFilipovich/typescript_leetcode/blob/master/code_of_conduct.md).

+## License

+This project is licensed under the terms of the MIT license.
+See the [LICENSE](https://github.com/YuryFilipovich/typescript_leetcode/blob/master/license) file for details.